ash/raku-course/essentials/the-main-function/exercises/hello-world/solution/index.md

 {% include menu.html %}

-After a long way through the course, we had to return to this program again, as there we’ve just learnt the new way of writing Raku programs.
+After a long way through the course, we had to return to this program again, as we’ve just learnt the new way of writing Raku programs.

 ## Code 1